Antigone - Scene 3

-Surely you swerve upon ruin.
-The just man's consenting heart, As here you have made bright anger.
-Strike between father and son-And none has conquered but Love!
+As you have bright anger strike between father and son - and none has conquered but love!

 Explore Our Articles and Examples

 Photos for Class

 – Search for School-Safe, Creative Commons Photos (It Even Cites for You!